ampl/mp/solvers/smpswriter/README.rst

 * Random objective coefficients are not supported.
-A simple workaround is to introduce an auxiliary second-stage variable equal to the objective expression (without the expectation) and using this variable in the objective function.
+A simple workaround is to introduce an auxiliary second-stage variable equal to the objective expression (without the expectation) and use this variable in the objective function.